-Dr. Timothy S. Lane is the Founder and President of the Institute for Pastoral Care, a non-profit that equips local churches in caring for their people, and Tim Lane & Associates, is a counseling practice located in Peachtree City, GA.
+Dr. Timothy S. Lane is the Founder and President of the Institute for Pastoral Care, a non-profit that equips local churches to care for their people, and Tim Lane & Associates, a counseling practice located in Peachtree City, GA.
 He is a minister in the Presbyterian Church in America (PCA), having been ordained in 1991 and a member of Metro-Atlanta Presbytery.
 He has a Master of Divinity degree and a Doctor of Ministry degree in Pastoral Counseling.

 Tim has authored Living Without Worry: How to Replace Anxiety with Peace, and co-authored How People Change and Relationships: A Mess Worth Making.
 He has written several mini-books including PTSD, Forgiving Others, Sex Before Marriage, Family Feuds, Conflict, and Freedom From Guilt.

 He has experience in both campus ministry (University of Georgia, 1984-1987) and pastoral ministry where he served as a pastor in Clemson, SC from 1991 until 2001.
 Beginning in 2001 until 2013, he served as a counselor and faculty at CCEF (Christian Counseling & Educational Foundation) in Philadelphia, PA.
 Beginning in 2007, he served as its Executive Director until 2013.